(Updated January 2022 … )

 - Contact Maritime Electric early in the process to determine electrical services needed and to plan and schedule installations.

 - Metro Home Building Centre has a list of helpful links including contractors, suppliers, landscapers, plumbers, roofers, etc.

-- PEI Infrastructure and Energy takes a look at Heating System Costs and compares upfront vs long-term costs.
+- PEI Infrastructure and Energy takes a look at Sustainable communities initiative with energy efficiency and rebate programs.